bartvanhoey/AbpFacebookRegistration/README.md

 ## Pages/Account folder of the HttpApi.Host project

-In the **Pages/Account** folder you find the files needed for the Email Confirmation after User Registration.
+In the **Pages/Account** folder, you find the files needed for the Email Confirmation after User Registration.
 I copied/pasted these files from the [Account Module](https://github.com/abpframework/abp/tree/dev/modules/account/src/Volo.Abp.Account.Web/Pages/Account) of the **ABP Framework** and adapted them to my needs.
-By doing so, you override the original files of the Account Module and you can hook in into the registration flow.
+By doing so, you override the original files of the Account Module and, you can hook in into the registration flow.

 The heavy-lifting happens mainly in the **RegisterModel** file.
-When an unregistered user clicks on the **Facebook** button to login, the **OnPostAsync** method gets executed.
+When an unregistered user clicks on the **Facebook** button to log in, the **OnPostAsync** method gets executed.
 The **RegisterExternalUserAsync** method to create the user is called next.
-At the end of the RegisterExternalUserAsync method an email is sent by the **SendEmailToAskForEmailConfirmationAsync** method.
+At the end of the RegisterExternalUserAsync method, an email is sent by the **SendEmailToAskForEmailConfirmationAsync** method.

 ## Test the Facebook Registration flow and User Email Verification

 * Start both the **Blazor** and **HttpApi.Host** project to run the application.
 * Navigate to the **Login** page and click on the **Facebook** button.
-* You will see a **Facebook** screen that says your app will receive name, profile picture and email address.
+* You will see a **Facebook** screen that says your app will receive your name, profile picture, and email address.
-* Next you will land on the **My Customer Register Page**.
+* Next, you will land on the **My Customer Register Page**.

 ![Custom Register Page](images/CustomRegisterPage.jpg)

-* Click on the **Register** button to complete the **Facebook registration** (Email is sent in this step).
+* Click on the **Register** button to complete the **Facebook registration** (Email sent in this step).
-* Goto your email inbox and click on the [clicking here](https://localhost:44367/) link to confirm your account.
+* Go to your email inbox and click on the [clicking here](https://localhost:44367/) link to confirm your account.
 * Navigate to the **Login** page and click on the **Facebook** button.

-Et voilà!
-This is the result. **The user's email address is successfully verified**!
+Et voilà, this is the result. **The email address of the user is successfully verified**!

 ![User verified by email](images/userverifiedbyemail.jpg)